 Tour Gay Toronto

 The trip starts off with a weekend in Toronto, the capital of Ontario and home to the country’s largest queer community.
 Enjoy a night out in the gay village at the intersection of Church Street and Wellesley Street where Toronto’s annual pride takes place.
 Here you’ll find a slew of gay bars, cafes, restaurants and shops.
 Take a tour of Toronto’s main sights which includes the CN Tower, a key element of the city’s skyline and the tallest free-standing structure in the Western Hemisphere or Old Town Toronto where you’ll find historic architecture, cute shops, quality restaurants and the Hockey Hall of Fame.
-Further explore Toronto’s gastronomy scene with dinner at one of the city’s great restaurants.
+Further explore Toronto’s gastronomy scene for a bite of traditional Canadian Food with dinner at one of the city’s great restaurants.

 Be Outdoorsy in Muskoka

 After sufficient time in the city, head north to Muskoka for some time outdoors.
 This lesser known region is a great destination for its impressive nature to be enjoyed with hikes, outdoor barbeques and lake activities like water-skiing, canoeing, stand-up paddle boarding and tubing.
 Nature aside, Muskoka is also surprisingly known for its craft brewery scene with a few brews even getting national recognition.
 You can judge the microbrews yourself with a craft beer tasting.
 Other activities to take advantage of during your visit include horseback riding, beach volleyball, bonfires and movies.